Maldives vs. Seychelles: Choosing Your Tropical Escape

 Maldives

 When it comes to the Maldives, most resorts are set on their own private islands—which means your journey isn’t over once you land at Malé Airport.
 You’ll still need to transfer to your resort, usually either by speedboat or seaplane.
-We decided to take the seaplane for the experience, and while it was absolutely unforgettable, it definitely came as an extra (and pretty intense) cost.
-I believe we paid around €700 per person round trip, which wasn’t something we’d fully factored into the budget.
+We decided to take the seaplane for the experience, and while it was absolutely unforgettable, it definitely came as an extra (and pretty steep) cost.
+I believe we paid around €700 per person, round-trip, which wasn’t something we’d fully factored into the budget.

 The process itself also adds a bit of travel time.
 You first have to get to a private terminal, wait for your boarding slot, and then take a roughly 40-minute flight to your island.
 The planes are small—so don’t expect luxury seating—but flying low over the atolls is spectacular.
 If your budget allows and you don’t mind a slightly longer travel day, I’d say it’s worth doing at least once.